rasmuserik/solsort.github.com/yolan/README.md

 Why a new language?
 I want the following when developing:

-- Suitable for developing on mobile phones
+- Suitable for doing development directly on mobile phones.
+Normal programming language syntax does not scale to this kind of screen size and input methods.
 - Expressive language - support for functional programming, metaprogramming, ...
 - Same code should run on low-end(j2me) as well as highend(html5+JS) phones, embedded systems (memory limitations) and servers with decent performance(optional static typing).